 “Violence never solved anything,” Ulla remarked.
 Stopping suddenly, she pushed a guard aside as he fired a rifle at the deer nearby.
 “Stop it!” she shouted.

 Garth also gently freed a bear from the burnt wreckage of a fallen fence.
 “Easy, Yogi,” he said.

 Father Nature frowned.
-“I also knew you two to be of one mind with me.
+“I also know you two to be of one mind with me.
 Thus for your sake, I take my children and depart.
 I leave you to end the ruin of my domain by such as these!”
 He vanished along with his animals.

 A silvery figure then flew down from above.
 His vaguely hawk-like symbol marked him as Toxxon’s defender.
 “Those creatures were all over the compound.
 I just held them off, and then they all disappeared,” he said, frowning as he saw Ulla.
 “The pin-up girl of Denmark — you come to cause trouble like your tree-hugging old man?” he sneered.